CodeAndPranks/Album/README.md

-Album is A Prank who shows a cat, and an welcom alert.By click the photo goes and black screen with (withe) warning text run and stay 'sec before screen goes ugly grey. https://codeandpranks.github.io/Album/
+Album is A Prank who shows a cat, and an welcom alert.By click the photo goes and black screen with (white) warning text running and stay 'sec before screen goes to ugly grey. https://codeandpranks.github.io/Album/